N.J. school district considers not serving lunch to students who owe more than $20

 Cherry Hill School District has about 11,000 students across 19 schools.
 While 6.2 percent of the township is considered in poverty, according to Census data, nearly 20 percent of the students in the district are considered "economically disadvantaged," according to New Jersey's Department of Education.

-Shugars said the district chose a tuna sandwich for children with more than $10 in debt "because we know that our little ones would probably very happily eat peanut butter and jelly sandwiches until the end of time," but peanut allergies are becoming more prevalent.
+Shugars said the district chose a tuna sandwich for children with more than $10 in debt "because we know that our little ones would probably very happily eat peanut butter and jelly sandwiches until the end of time," and giving the PB&Js out for lunch would not encourage debt payments.
+Also, peanut allergies are becoming more prevalent.

 “If we don’t adhere to our policy, we’re going to be perpetually, I feel, chasing after this problem,” Shugars said.